FederCO23/Kaggle_GenAI-paintpilot/README.md

-# PaintMate – AI-Powered Paint Estimator
+# PaintPilot – AI-Powered Paint Estimator

 This project is part of the Kaggle GenAI Capstone 2025Q1.
 It explores how to combine computer vision and large language models (LLMs) to help homeowners or professionals estimate paint requirements from room photos.